CSC-3380-Spring-2025/Team-20/README.md

 # How to Run Dev and Test Environment

 ## Dependencies
-- List all dependencies here
+- List all dependencies here  -- provide a gitignore
 - Don't forget to include versions
 ### Downloading Dependencies
 Describe where to download the dependencies here.
 Some will likely require a web download.
 Provide links here.
 For IDE extensions, make sure your project works with the free version of them, and detail which IDE(s) these are available in.